This post may contain affiliate links. Please see our disclosure policy.

 How to Make Meatballs without Breadcrumbs

-To bake – Cook at 425 degrees Fahrenheit for about 15-17 minutes, or until cooked through.
-(Photo 3)
+Oven Baked: Bake the meatballs at 425 degrees Fahrenheit for about 15-17 minutes, or until cooked through.

 Air Fryer Method

-To make in the air fryer: Place the meatballs in an air fryer basket that has been coated or sprayed with oil.
+To make meatballs in the air fryer, place the meatballs in an air fryer basket that has been coated or sprayed with oil.
 Cook at 400 degrees Fahrenheit for about 10-11 minutes, or until cooked through to your liking.
 Halfway through turn the meatballs to make sure they cook evenly.

 Recipe Tips

-• For the best flavor and texture, use a higher fat content for meat.
+• For the best flavor and texture, use a higher fat content for meat, like 85/15.

 • Before rolling the meatballs, lightly wet your hands (or use oil!) to prevent the mixture from sticking.